Boris Johnson to give Covid inquiry unredacted WhatsApps

 In a letter to the head of the Covid inquiry Baroness Hallett, Mr Johnson said he would be sending her "all unredacted WhatsApps I provided to the Cabinet Office".

-These messages date back only to April 2021 - more than a year into the pandemic - because Mr Johnson's phone was involved in a security breach and has not been turned on since.

-Mr Johnson said he would like to send the inquiry messages pre-dating April 2021, but that he had been told he could no longer "access safely" his old phone,
+Mr Johnson added he would like to send the inquiry messages pre-dating April 2021, but that he had been told he could no longer access his old phone "safely".

+In April 2021, it emerged that Mr Johnson's personal mobile phone number had been freely available on the internet for 15 years, leading to concerns over the device's security.

+The messages received before this date would be likely to cover discussions about the coronavirus lockdowns implemented in 2020.

-He said he would like to "test" the advice received from the security services and has asked the Cabinet Office for assistance in turning his old phone on securely.
+Mr Johnson said he would like to "test" the advice received from the security services and had asked the Cabinet Office for assistance in turning his old phone on securely.

+He added he no longer had access to his contemporaneous notebooks as he handed these to the Cabinet Office.

+"I have asked that the Cabinet Office pass these to you.
+If the government chooses not to do so, I will ask for these to returned to my office so that I can provide them to you directly."